MyEtherWallet/knowledge-base/source/_posts/diving-deeper/how-to-interact-with-multisig-contract.md

 **Step 1.** Access your wallet and head to the ‘Contracts’ section, to the left of your wallet interface.

-**Step 2.** There should be a Must Multisig Contract ABI in the dropdown.
+**Step 2.** There should be a Mist Multisig Contract ABI in the dropdown.
 If not, we have provided the ABI at the bottom of this article, which you can manually input into the interface.

 **Step 3.** Enter your contract address in the ‘Contract Address’ field at the top.